mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 As the client is not aware of the 4o6RA, the network deployment needs to ensure that all DHCPv4 broad- and unicast messages from the client are routed over the 4o6RA.
-This can e.g. be achieved by placing the 4o6RA in a cetral position that can observe all traffic from the clients or use of address translation with the 4o6RA address for unicast messages.
+This can e.g. be achieved by placing the 4o6RA in a central position that can observe all traffic from the clients or use of address translation with the 4o6RA address for unicast messages.